salkin/kubernetes-github-authn/README.md

-# Kubernetes Webhook Token Authenticator for GitHub
+# Kubernetes Webhook Token Authenticator for GitLab

 This project implements a Kubernetes [Webhook Token Authenticator](https://kubernetes.io/docs/admin/authentication/#webhook-token-authentication) for authenticating users using GitHub Personal Access Token.
+Based on [GitHub authenticator](https://github.com/oursky/kubernetes-github-authn)

 When user
 tries to authenticate to the Kubernetes API, the Kubernetes apiserver